woodpecker-ci/woodpecker/docs/versioned_docs/version-0.15/92-development/01-getting-started.md

 ### Setup O-Auth

 Create an O-Auth app for your SCM as describe in the [SCM documentation](../30-administration/11-vcs/10-overview.md).
 If you set `WOODPECKER_DEV_OAUTH_HOST=http://localhost:8000` you can use that address with the path as explained for the specific SCM to login without the need for a public address.
-For example for Github you would use `http://localhost:8000/authorize` as authorization callback URL.
+For example for GitHub you would use `http://localhost:8000/authorize` as authorization callback URL.

 ## Developing with VS-Code